 Ginger Root Extract is standardized to contain not less than 5% Gingerols.
 Gingerols are among ginger’s main bioactive compounds that confer a number of health benefits.

 Ginger Root Extract is gluten-free, non-GMO, vegan, Kosher, and Halal certified.

 Standardized ginger root extracts have been typically dosed from several hundred to 800 mg when used alone in human clinical studies.
 Given the responses to ginger in studies that have compared different doses, we consider ginger extracts to follow threshold dosing principles (see Neurohacker Dosing Principles), where much of the benefits occur in the lower-to-middle end of the dosage range.
-When ginger extracts are combined with other herbs, the dose used would normally be at the low end of the range.
-The dose of ginger extract used in our formulas will be dictated by what it’s being used to do and will follow dosage amounts consistent with using an extract with a standardized amount of gingerols, ginger’s main bioactive compounds When ginger extract is in a formula primarily for its role as a bioenhancer to enhance the bioavailability of other ingredients, the dose will be low (similar to piperine, it has not required a high dose of ginger for bioenhancement).
-When used for other purposes, the dose will be consistent with dose ranges for that purpose taking into account the other herb extracts used in combination with the ginger extract.*
+When ginger extracts are combined with other herbs, the amount used would normally be at the low end of the range.
+The serving of ginger extract used in our formulas will be dictated by what it’s being used to do and will follow amounts consistent with using an extract with a standardized amount of gingerols, ginger’s main bioactive compounds.
+When ginger extract is in a formula primarily for its role as a bioenhancer to enhance the bioavailability of other ingredients, the serving will be low (similar to piperine, it has not required a high amount of ginger for bioenhancement).
+When used for other purposes, the serving will be consistent with ranges for that purpose taking into account the other herb extracts used in combination with the ginger extract.*

 Supports healthy retinal function

 Supports healthy lens function [2,3]

 Supports protection from advanced glycation end-products (AGEs) formation in the eye lens [1,2]

 Supports retinal microvasculature

 Supports cognitive function [6,7]